Stablecoins 5 min read

 • Not FDIC insured: Unlike bank deposits (insured up to $250,000 in the US), USDC has no government deposit insurance

-• Centralized: Circle can freeze specific USDC addresses if required by law enforcement
+• Centralized: Circle can freeze specific USDC addresses if required by law enforcement.
+This has happened in real cases.

 • Depeg risk: As the SVB event showed, USDC can temporarily trade below $1.00 during market stress